 If you would also like to try out this approach, then read on about the necessary preparations, the optimal setting, and a productive writing strategy.

-If you want to draft a whole paper in a single week, you need to prepare everything in advance so that you can fully focus on writing and actually finish in a week.
+If you want to draft a whole research paper in a single week, you need to prepare everything in advance so that you can fully focus on writing and actually finish in a week.

 - First, think about your audience and pick a suitable journal.
-This is an important step because the audience & journal determine the content & style of your paper.
+This is an important step because the audience and journal determine the content & style of your paper.
 As a reference, pick two recent papers on a similar topic published in your target journal.

 - Create a storyline for your paper.
 What is the main message you want to convey, and how are you going to present your results?

-- Select & read the relevant background literature as well as studies you want to compare your work with.
+- Select and read the relevant background literature as well as studies you want to compare your work with.
 As you read, note down any point that comes to your mind as something to be mentioned in the Introduction or Discussion section.

 - Draft a preliminary Abstract: it will help you keep the direction and not get distracted by secondary ideas as you write the individual sections.

 Depending on how complete your results already are, you might need 2-4 weeks to finish all these preparations.
 To help you keep an overview, I created a checklist with detailed steps that you need to take before you attempt to write up your paper in a week.
-Subscribe to our Newsletter & get your copy of the checklist.
+Subscribe to our Newsletter and get your copy of the checklist.